Rebirth Year Fourteen

 –REFERENCE: In Detective Comics #980, Robin 80th Anniversary 100-Page Spectacular Part 8Young Justice Vol. 3 #18, and DC Festival of Heroes: The Asian Superhero Celebration #1 Part 1.
 In his continued efforts to remove inspiring and important history from the timeline, Dr. Manhattan erases/blocks memories of Stephanie Brown having been Robin and both Cassie Cain and Stephanie having been Batgirls.

 –REFERENCE: In Robin Vol. 3 2021 Annual.
-You didn’t think the Green Arrow family was safe did you?
+You didn’t think Green Arrow and his Arrow-Family (aka Team Arrow) was safe did you?
 Dr. Manhattan continues his history purge, whisking away Connor Hawke and erasing/blocking all collective memory of him from the world.

 –FLASHBACK: From Justice League Incarnate #4.
 The Trinity poses for unspecified action.
 This single panel item’s narration links it to the start of the New 52-based stories on our timeline, occurring shortly after Dr. Manhattan’s Great Darkness-influenced memory/time purges.
 Batman, Superman, and Wonder Woman are shown in their New 52-styled costumes, and the depiction of our heroes’ faces shows general distrust and confusion, evoking a feeling of loss (i.e. the unknown loss of memory and time stolen by Dr. Manhattan).